kudelskisecurity/zekrom-arkworks/README.md

 - Griffin via [SAFE API](https://hackmd.io/bHgsH6mMStCVibM_wYvb2w?view)
 - Neptune via [SAFE API](https://hackmd.io/bHgsH6mMStCVibM_wYvb2w?view)

+zekrom was presented at [Pass the Salt 2023](https://cfp.pass-the-salt.org/pts2023/talk/LQ7RVH/) and appeared at https://research.kudelskisecurity.com/2023/05/30/presenting-zekrom-a-library-of-arithmetization-oriented-constructions-for-zksnark-circuits-part-1-arkworks-rs/

 **Caution: zekrom is under heavy development and it has not been audited by a third party.**

 # Running the tests